Preparing Documents for Licensure

 - Physical Therapy Masters Students and Transitional DPT Students

 - Doctor of Physical Therapy (Entry level) Students

 - Doctor of Occupational Therapy Students

-- Effective July 1, 2017 you will submit an online application to the Massachusetts Board of Nursing upon completion of Role Immersion.
+- You will submit an online application to the Massachusetts Board of Nursing upon completion of Role Immersion.

-- Once your degree has been conferred, request an official copy of your academic transcript for Professional Credential Service (PCS) for Massachusetts licensure only through your IONLINE account.
-Transcript will be sent by the Registrar's Office under separate cover.
+- Once your degree has been conferred, request an official copy of your academic transcript for Professional Credential Service (PCS) for Massachusetts licensure only through your IOnline account.
+Transcript will be processed through our Parchment transcript ordering system.